- 2017 5K Race Map (College Women)

 5K Fun Run is same course as High School Course.

-College Men’s Course is 10K (new distance for 2017) and College Women’s Race is 5K.
+College Men’s Course is 8K (back for 2018) and College Women’s Race is 5K.
 Maps will be available at packet pick up.

 Open 10K detailed description:

 The Chile Pepper Cross Country Festival will held at the University of Arkansas cross country course in Fayetteville.
 The course is a combination of grass, cinder and uneven terrain.
 The race consists of two and 1/2 laps on a path through the fields and slightly wooded sections of Agri Park.
 The race starts with runners lined up across a wide field in the northeast corner of the park.
 The field starts to narrow close to a quarter mile into the race.
 Near the half mile mark, the course turns right and runners face a pretty good incline.
 The course then turns right and continues slightly downhill, along with the 1 mile marker.
 The course then runs next to a pond and through several open fields before passing the two mile marker.
 Runners will proceed along the northern most perimeter of the park and begin a slight downhill section before continuing into a very short wooded section.
 Upon exiting the trees, runners will proceed approximately 100 meters and then take a sharp left turn.
 This next section is where the aid station will be located on each lap.
 Runners will then proceed through a fairly tight downhill section that turns to the right and then left before returning to the starting area field to begin lap #2.